cbarkan1/convergence-to-microcanonical/README.md

-## "On the convergence of phase space distributions to microcanonical equilibrium: dynamical isometry and generalized coarse-graining"
+## Code for *On the convergence of phase space distributions to microcanonical equilibrium: dynamical isometry and generalized coarse-graining*

 [Link to ArXiv paper:](https://arxiv.org/abs/2404.05123)